-Meet Dr. Jake Ptacek, senior student programs coordinator for the Pre-College Academic Readiness Programs (PCARP).
-Housed within the Longhorn Center for School Partnerships, PCARP offers dual-enrollment courses in math, chemistry, and rhetoric for high school students across the state.
+Meet Jake Ptacek, executive director of the DDCE’s Dual Enrollment Initiatives.
+Housed within the Longhorn Center for School Partnerships, the program offers dual-enrollment courses in math, chemistry, and writing for high school students across the state.

 A proud Longhorn, Ptacek says that he enjoys everything about his job, but his favorite part is working directly with PCARP’s high school students.